-Hatchards and the Biographers’ Club are delighted to announce the launch of the Hatchards & Biographers’ Club First Biography Prize, the first year of Hatchards’ sponsorship of the Biographers’ Club celebrated Best First Biography prize.
+Hatchards and the Biographers’ Club are delighted to announce the launch of the 2025 Hatchards & Biographers’ Club First Biography Prize, the second year of Hatchards’ sponsorship of the Biographers’ Club celebrated Best First Biography prize.

 Tom Baily, who has worked at Hatchards bookshop for over five years and is currently the manager of customer services and client relationships.
 He is particularly interested in Biography and Memoir.